-In this article, I wanted to highlight a few Tennis Elbow Exercise Mistakes.
+I wanted to highlight a few Tennis Elbow Exercise Mistakes in this article.

-If you have been reading my writing over the last 6 years, you know that I love looking to the research for answers and today is no different.
-Looking at the research allows me to challenge myself to see if what I am doing is right and safe.
+If you have read my writing over the last six years, you know that I love looking to research for answers, and today is no different.
+Looking at the research allows me to challenge myself to see if what I am doing is suitable and safe.

 I wanted to talk about fascia and tennis elbow.

-There has not been much talk about fascia and tennis elbow but it is something that I have been doing for years.
-For my client’s, they may end up getting some hands-on work done by a therapist or bodyworker but between visits it is important for them to do what they can to continue the work that the therapist or bodyworker has been doing.
-Very much like flossing between dentist visits.
-What I encourage my clients to do is self massage.
-I know self massage may not follow the text book guidelines or follow what is taught in a fascia course but it has benefited my clients.
+There has not been much talk about fascia and tennis elbow, but it is something that I have been doing for years.
+My clients may get some hands-on work done by a therapist or bodyworker.
+Still, they need to do what they can to continue the work that the therapist or bodyworker has done, much like flossing between dentist visits.
+What I encourage my clients to do is self-massage.
+I know self-massage may not follow the textbook guidelines or what is taught in a fascia course, but it has benefited my clients.

 The investigators wanted to see if myofascial release reduced pain and functional disability in a group of computer professionals while the control group received sham ultrasound therapy.

-The myofascial release techniques were performed by a certified practitioner where the test group had 12 sessions over 4 weeks.
+A certified practitioner performed the myofascial release techniques, and the test group had 12 sessions over four weeks.

 What the Result was: